 You may have noticed your child becoming rather clingy as of late.
 They may start crying uncontrollably when you leave them with a relative as you go to work, take a quick trip to the store, or even when you just go to the next room for a few minutes.
-You dread to think of what might happen when your child starts going to preschool.
+This is known as separation anxiety, and can cause you to dread what might happen when your child starts going to preschool.

 This separation anxiety, this unease with being away from you, is a normal part of your child’s development.
 Nonetheless, it can be stressful not only for your child, but for you, as well.
 Understanding what you and your child are experiencing can help you both get through it together.